Emerging Markets Growth

 - DSM primarily manages equities in a model portfolio method and therefore presents a single composite return for managed accounts of each strategy offered.
 In general, the Emerging Markets Growth strategy will invest in equity securities of issuers from emerging markets countries without regard to market capitalization.
 Equity securities, as determined by DSM, in its discretion, include, but are not limited to, common stocks, preferred stocks, securities convertible into common stocks, rights and warrants.
 Emerging market countries include every nation in the world except the US, Canada, Japan, Australia, New Zealand and most countries located in Western Europe.
 In addition, as determined by DSM, factors bearing on whether an issuer is considered to be based in an emerging market may include whether it is legally domiciled in an emerging market, whether the security’s principal trading market is located in an emerging market, and/or whether the issuer conducts approximately one-third or more of its business, as measured by location of sales, earning, assets or production in an emerging market.
 The Emerging Market Growth strategy may generally invest up to 20% of its net assets in equity securities of issuers from non-emerging markets.
 The Emerging Markets Growth strategy generally will contain 25 to 50 equity securities.

 - DSM’s performance composite includes all discretionary Emerging Markets Growth managed accounts.
 The composite was created July 1, 2017.
-A complete list and description of composites is available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
+A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
 Phone: 561-618-4000; email: firstname.lastname@example.org.